 Unemployment hit record highs, while the bull market, which had previously seemed untouchable, ended.
 In the blink of an eye, American went from experiencing amazingly low unemployment and a turbocharged GDP to a new financial reality that tested our flexibility, resilience, and patience to the limits.

 Markets hate uncertainty, but uncertainty is precisely what the pandemic brought us…in spades.
-This uncertainty, along with continued low-interest rates and high volatility, fueled an unprecedented thirst for alternative investment strategies.
+This uncertainty, along with continued low interest rates and high volatility, fueled an unprecedented thirst for alternative investment strategies.

 “Alternative” doesn’t mean you have to buy snake oil.

 Many people turn to alternative investments because they want to avoid online discount brokerages or traditional brokers with high fees.
 Often these investors like the idea of not being pressured into choosing particular investments like mutual funds, stocks, or ETFs simply because the broker makes a commission on these items.
-Alternative investments are also attractive to some because they have the potential to provide higher-than-average returns or significant tax advantages.
+Alternative investments are also attractive to some because they can provide higher-than-average returns or significant tax advantages.
 However, alternative places for your cash can be risky.
 Slick marketing pieces and even slicker salespeople can make buying swampland in the Mojave sound like a great idea.

 If you’re thinking of adding alternative investments to your portfolio, you must do your due diligence and avoid scams and get-rich-quick offerings.
 In my opinion, it’s never a good idea to invest a penny of your money until you have consulted with your financial advisor or CPA first.
-Snake oil aside, there are several legitimate types of alternative investments that you may want to consider in 2021.
+Snake oil aside, several legitimate types of alternative investments that you may want to consider in 2021.

 Look into peer-to-peer (P2P) lending.
 P2P is a relatively new alternative investment option.